krasimir/react-in-patterns/patterns/dependency-injection/README.md

 ## Using React's context (prior v.
 16.3)

 React has the concept of [*context*](https://facebook.github.io/react/docs/context.html).
-The *context* is something that every component may have access to.
+The *context* is something that every React component has access to.
 It's something like an [event bus](https://github.com/krasimir/EventBus) but for data.
 A single *store* which we access from everywhere.

 ```js
 // a place where we'll define the context